 Business names must include one of these words or their abbreviations:

-Although a name might be technically available, this service checks for words that may confuse people.
+Although a name might be technically available, you also need to make sure it’s distinguishable from other business names in your state.
 This may include but is not limited to words that sound alike but are spelled differently or have abbreviations that can cause confusion with other companies.
 The Oregon Secretary of State aims to approve corporation names that are “distinguishable on record.”

 They will not consider the following to be enough to make one name distinguishable from another: